Nata-Mancic/Restaurant_Orders_Analysis/README.md

 1. Hamburgers and Edamame were the most frequently ordered items, suggesting strong customer preference for these options.
 Therefore promoting these can benefit the restaurants profit.
 2. Chicken Tacos had significantly fewer orders compared to other menu items.
 This might indicate that they need better preparation, pricing, or promotion to make them more appealing.
 3. The top-spending orders included a variety of items, but Italian cuisine was mostly ordered.
 This suggests that customers are willing to spend more on Italian dishes.
-Highlight and promoting Italian cuisine could increase profit.
+Highlight and promoting Italian cuisine could potentialy increase profit.